-Our third contribution is the DroidLab API, a Java API that eases development of crowd sourcing application with functions to utilize the plugin's functionality and gives access to sensing related tasks like scheduling and data collection.
+Our third contribution is the DroidLab API, a Java API that eases the development of crowd sourcing application with functions to utilize the plugins’ functionality, and gives access to sensing related tasks, like scheduling and data collection.

-In the following section we will define the intended use of the framework.
-We will address the challenges of such a platform..
+In the following section we present the intended use cases of the framework and we address the challenges of such a platform.

 \section{Solution}